ferrous-systems/unsize-experiments/README.md

 }
 ```

-Important to note is that `Unsize` impls are required to return metadata that make the unsized object report the same size as the source type.
+⚠️ **Important** to note is that `Unsize` impls are required to return metadata that make the unsized object report the same size as the source type.
 If that was not the case, the `Arc` impl above would be unsound, as its destructor would try to deallocate a smaller allocation than it initially owned.

-### A delegating `CoerceUnsized` impl
+### 2. A delegating `CoerceUnsized` impl

 Such an impl is used for wrapper like types, such as `Cell<T>` or `Pin<T>` where the impl is required to list a `CoerceUnsized` bound on the generic parameters of the wrapping type.

-An example impl for the `Cell<T>` type would be the following:
+#### Example impl for the `Cell<T>` type
 ```rust
 impl<T, U> CoerceUnsized<Cell<U>> for Cell<T>
 where